fetchfox/fetchfox/README.md

 <p>FetchFox is an AI powered scraping, automation, and data extraction library.</p>

 <p>It can scrape data from any webpage using just plain English.
-It is made by the developers of the <a href="https://fetchfoxai.com">FetchFox Chrome Extension</a>.</p>
+It is made by the developers of the <a href="https://fetchfox.ai">FetchFox AI scraper</a>.</p>
 </div>

 <div align="center">